Shy and unsure, what Shiloh needs is a steady hand to guide him.

 Brisbane is no stranger to hardship.
 At nineteen, he feels lucky to have a job and a roof over his head—at the same time.
 All his life he’s had to look out for himself.
 He’s never had anyone to guide and protect him until Malcolm.

 Malcolm is an alpha tiger shifter dedicated to protecting the unique shifter community of Morningwood.
-He’s been tracking an elusive shifter hitman for months.
-But the slippery target travels freely in the normie world—no one ever suspects the golden retriever of brutal murder.
+He’s been tracking an elusive shifter killer for months.
+But the slippery target travels freely in the normie world.

 …there’s no threat he won’t face.

-When danger arises, Malcolm whisks Brisbane away to safety, but when the hitman begins to sniff closer to home, Malcolm will have to decide what’s more important—his mission or the man he loves.
+When danger arises, Malcolm whisks Brisbane away to safety, but when the killer begins to sniff closer to home, Malcolm will have to decide what’s more important—his mission or the man he loves.